'Out of Control'. Feb 2026.

 But the rebuilding was clearly stymied in a lack of balance.

-They MUST all be right footed.
+They MUST all be right footed, and lack pace..

-No need for a specialist full back, so it seemed in the planning for the season?
+No need for a specialist full back.

 Injuries of course have not helped.

-Ryan Mason’s reign, looking back, was pretty similar to his demeanour, uninspired, but seemingly set for a future in the lower echelons of The Championship..
+Ryan Mason’s reign was looking back, pretty similar to his demeanour, uninspired, but seemingly set for a future in the lower echelons of The Championship..

 At least for this year.